 This is our first current event essay, which is designed to get you thinking about how the course material from the last two weeks can help us understand real-world problems.

 For this assignment, you will write a 750 - 1000 word essay in response to the prompt below by Thursday of week 3 at 11:59 pm (Eastern Time).
 Check the calendar in Canvas for specific time frames and due dates.
 This current event essay is worth a possible 60 points toward your final grade.
 Please see this page for more information on how you will be graded.
+You will submit your assignment through turnitin.

 In response to these articles and drawing on things we've covered in class already, consider the following questions in your response: